jaredhirsch/firefox-docker-build-tools/README.md

     :0 means the display is running on display port 0.
     Important is that its not saying `–nolisten tcp` which would block any X11 forwarding to the X11 display.

-8. Allow X11 forwarding via xhost

-    `$ xhost +`

-    This allows any client to connect.
-If you have security concerns you can append an IP address for a whitelist mechanism.

-	Alternatively, if you want to limit X11 forwarding to local containers, you can limit clients to localhost only via

-	`$ xhost +localhost`

-	Be ware: You will always have to run `xhost +` after a restart of X11 as this is not a persistent setting.

 ### Out of space errors

 By default, Docker on Mac stores everything in one file with a 64GB limit.
 It's